ourfriendselectric/golden-robot-records/_golden-robot-records/trope.md

 After filming a short teaser video of Lambs, they garnered the attention of the music industry including Mike Fraser (AC/DC, Metallica) who agreed to engineer the album with Thompson producing, and David Bottrill (Tool, Peter Gabriel), who agreed to creatively consult and mix the album.

 Pre-production on the debut Trope record began in April 2017, and tracking has occurred at both Armoury Studios and Hipposonic.
 The album titled ‘Eleutheromania’ will be released in 2020.
-Several singles will be released by the end of 2019.
+Several singles will be released by the end of 2019 and early 2020.

-Trope will be touring Europe with King's X in Sept/Oct 2019.

 Trope’s music has been likened to A Perfect Circle and Tool with female vocals, their sound falling into the Alternative Rock genre.
 Their ‘music first’ focus pairs with the groups sound, which is quite progressive.

+In late 2019 the whole group relocated from Los Angeles to Europe , to tour , write and gather more experiences so they can share it amongst their ever growing number of fans.